 Dr. Vibhuti Rana completed her Bachelors's Degree (Bioinformatics Hons.) from Punjab University and accomplished her Master’s Degree (2012) in Genomics with a Gold Medal from Madurai Kamaraj University, India.
 In 2020, she received her doctorate in Molecular Biology from the Council of Scientific and Industrial Research-Institute of Microbial Technology in affiliation with the Jawaharlal Nehru University, New Delhi, India.

-Any questions about Rhodotorula mucilaginosa or yeast infections in general, please feel free to contact us from the contact page of this website.
+Any questions about Rhodotorula mucilaginosa or yeast infections in general, please feel free to contact us from the contact page of this website or see your doctor.

 Dr. Rana's Medical References